andrewkolos/sqlworkshop/README.md

 ### Creating a Table

 At this point, I will very briefly introduce the keywords used to insert, update, and delete records in a database.
-Before doing that, let's create a table of our very own.
+Before doing that, lets create a table of our very own.

 <pre>
 CREATE TABLE <i>t_name</i> (<i>col_name1</i> <i>data_type</i>(<i>size</i>), <i>col_name2</i> <i>data_type</i>(<i>size</i>), ...)